 TIP: Any cut you make on LP Siding needs to be primed before painting.

-Once the length is cut, the siding can be added to the wall.
-Starting on one corner of the wall (place the first piece).
+Starting on one corner of the wall, place the first piece.
 This corner will have the groove side of the panel.
-Then attach the panel just like the siding company recommended.
+Next, attach the panel just like the siding company recommended.

-THINGS TO REMEMBER OR TIPS:
+THINGS TO REMEMBER WHEN INSTALLING THE PANELS:

-- Remember every nail and seam will have to be caulked before painting.
-So use enough nails but don’t go crazy.
+- Remember every nail and seam will have to be caulked before painting so use enough nails but don’t go crazy.

-Something that needs to be added is soffit to the roof overhang.
+Another thing that needs to be added is soffit to the roof overhang.
 We decided to use all the scrap siding pieces for this but you can purchase LP Smartside Soffit from the store.
 We install ours the same way as the siding but on the roof overhang!

 LET’S TALK ABOUT THE DOOR